bhb/expound/README.md

 * [Clojure Error Message Catalog](https://github.com/yogthos/clojure-error-message-catalog)
 * [The Usability of beginner-oriented Clojure error messages](http://wiki.science.ru.nl/tfpie/images/6/6e/TFPIE16-slides-emachkasova.pdf)

+## Contributing

+Pull requests are welcome, although please open an issue first to discuss the proposed change.
+I'm also on [clojurians Slack](http://clojurians.net/) as @bbrinck if you have questions.

+If you are working on the code, please read the [Development Guide](doc/development.md)

 ## License

 Copyright © 2017 Ben Brinckerhoff